N1chelle/3D-Houses/README.md

 From: 25/10/21
 Deadline: 04/11/21 17:00 PM

+### CHALLENGES

+* Understanding the content of .tif and .shp files (contained in DSM and DTM files) and how to work with them.
+* Finding the right libraries and their installation.
+* How to proceed with the data extracted from .tif files.
+* Finding the right .tif file from the coordinates of the location needed to be plotted.
+* Creating the polygon and changing its CRS.

-### FURTHER DEVELOPMENT
+### FURTHER IMPROVEMENT

-I would like to improve the code so that transforming the EPSG of the tif files in not required.
-Also, I would like to process the files without downloading them and get the result more quickly.
+I would like to improve the code by:
+* Working on the nice to have features.
+* Masking(clipping/cropping) the .tif files using the polygon with transformed Coordinate Reference System(CRS).
+* Processing the .tif files without downloading them.
+* Plotting locations whose coordinates are divided in two or more .tif files.